-Each plan includes debit cards for up to five children or teens, access to the app, and parental controls.
+Each plan includes prepaid cards for up to five children or teens, access to the app, and parental controls.
 After that, these plans vary somewhat in their offerings.

 The Core plan pays 1% interest.
 Greenlight Max pays 1% cash back on your child’s debit card purchases, deposited automatically into their savings account to earn 2% interest.

 Greenlight Infinity also pays 1% cash back on purchases.
 It pays 5% APY on savings.
-But Greenlight Infinity is much more than just a debit card or money account.
-It’s also a family safety and protection app that provides the ability to send and receive SOS alerts, crash detection that automatically alerts 911 in the event of a car crash, and family location sharing.
+Greenlight also offers a family safety and protection app that provides the ability to send and receive SOS alerts, crash detection that automatically alerts 911 in the event of a car crash, and family location sharing.

-Greenlight has vast capabilities for money management, including the ability to set limits on spending, reward kids with deposits for chores or accomplishments such as high grades, and pay a monthly allowance.
+Greenlight has vast capabilities for money management, including the ability to set spending limits, reward kids with deposits for chores or accomplishments such as high grades, and pay a monthly allowance.

 Kids can create a customized card, as well, which often appeals to teens.